MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-L01-random-assignment.md

 3. Could the scientists fix the problem with the strategy presented in question 2 by creating equal sized groups by putting 4 males and 8 females into the drug group and the remaining 12 males in the placebo group?
 Explain your answer.
 \vspace{0.5in}

 4. A third strategy would be to **block** on sex.
 In this type of study, the scientists would assign 4 females and 8 males to each group.
-Using this strategy, what **proportion** of males out of the 12 individuals would be in each group?
+Using this strategy, out of the 12 individuals in each group what **proportion** are males?
 \vspace{0.3in}

 5. **Assume the scientists used the strategy in question 4, but they put the four tallest females and eight tallest males into the drug group and the remaining subjects into the placebo group.
 They found that the proportion of patients whose heart rate stabilized is higher in the drug group than the placebo group.**